cfpb/consumerfinance.gov/docs/installation.md

 If you're getting other kinds of Python errors (for example, when running tox), you may even want to go as far as uninstalling all globally-installed Python packages: `pip freeze | grep -v "^-e" | xargs pip uninstall -y`.
-After doing that, you'll need to reinstall virtualenv:
+After doing that, you'll need to re-install virtualenv:
 `pip install virtualenv virtualenvwrapper`.